Mohammedal-abdulhamid/intro-exports/README.md

 ## How to use this repo

 Each main directory is separated into individual sections.
+Make sure to **read the `contents.md` file** to understand how to complete the challenges.

-Work through these in order, running the file name with `node` after each solution.
+At each stage, run the code in the file using `node` by typing the following into the terminal:

-`node fileName.js`
+`node path/to/correct/file.js`

 Tests to check your solutions with are written for each question.